KiraleTech/KiBRA/README.rst

-It is written in Python 3, and provides a fast way for third-party developers to test they Thread products´ site and global connectivity, or an starting point for a commercial Border Router implementation.
+It is written in Python 3, and provides a fast way for third-party developers to test they Thread products´ site and global connectivity, or an starting point for a comercial Border Router implementation.

 This project is licensed under the terms of the MIT license.